|Jerusalem - Church of the Nativity|

 WHAT’S HAPPENING IN THESE VERSES?

-Jesus and his disciples are walking up Mount Zion.
+Jesus and his disciples are walking up Mount Zion, upon which Jerusalem is seated.
 On top of the mountain is the Temple.
 The Temple was in full view as they ascended.
 It's probable that the fig tree was higher up on the road. between Jesus and the Temple.
-As they walk to the Temple, Jesus sees the fig tree ahead.
+As they walk to the Temple, Jesus see the fig tree ahead.

-As he points to the tree, he is really pointing beyond, to the Temple.
+As He points to the fig tree, he is really pointing to the Temple.
 The barrenness of the fig tree is a visual analogy for the barrenness of the presence of God within the Temple.
 God is no longer showing up in the Temple.
-The religious leaders, instead of welcoming God's presence and introducing people to that presence, shut the door of heaven in peoples' faces and themselves do not enter in.
-(Matthew 23:13) Their "religion" was showy (self-aggrandizing), rule-based, filled with pride.
-Nothing worse could be said of a religious leader; viz., that they turn the spotlights on themselves, do their religious thing, and bar God from the activities.
+The religious leaders, instead of welcoming God's presence and introducing people to that presence, shut the door of heaven in people's faces and themeselves do not enter in.
+(Matthew 23:13) Their "religion" was rule-based and filled with self-centered pride.
+Nothing worse could be said of a religious leader; viz., that they do their religious thing and bar God from the activities.

-In the case of the Temple, God had exited.
-How sad and worthless this is, since what people need is God and his manifest "with-us" presence.
+In the case of the Temple, God himself exited.
+How sad and worthless this is, since what people need is God and His manifest "with-us" presence.

-When Jesus curses the barren fig tree, he talks about "this mountain" being thrown into the sea.
-He's referring not to just any mountain, but to Mount Zion.
+When Jesus curses the barren fig tree and talks about "this mountain" being thrown into the sea, he's referring not to just any mountain, but to Mount Zion.
 Some people talk about a faith that can move mountains and use this passage as an example, but Jesus was really talking about a new kind of faith that would exist without the Temple.
-Yes, God can move mountains.
-But that's not what this story is about.
 The Temple, where God had showed up for hundreds of years, was going down, never to be inhabited by God again.
-The day was approaching when true worship will not happen on this mountain or any mountain.
+The day was near when true worship will not happen on this mountain or any mountain.
 Thus, "this mountain" (Mt Zion) can be cast into the sea.

-With the Temple now God-less, where will God manifest himself?
+With the Temple now God-less, where will God manifest Himself?
 The answer, as the disciples will realize on the Day of Pentecost, is that the dwelling place of God will be in His people, both individually and corporately.
-The great, revolutionary truth of Jesus, in this story, is that if you are a Jesus-follower then you are a temple of the presence of God.
-You are a "portable sanctuary."
+The great, revolutionary new truth of Jesus in this story is that if you are a Jesus-follower then you are a temple of the presence of God.
+You are, as Richard Foster has written, a "portable sanctuary."

 You host the presence of God.

-1. Consider ways in which you will welcome God's presence in your life today, and how you will host his presence.
+1. Consider ways in which you will welcome God's presence in your life today, ways in which you will welcome his presence.